aegis123/minio-buildcache/README.md

 ## Compatibility

-Plugin made with gradle 4.3.1, might work with gradle version 3.5 and up but haven't tested.
+Plugin made with gradle 4.3.1 so works for 4.3.1 and up.
+Might work with gradle version 3.5 and up but haven't tested.

 ## Use in your project